little-world/rust-course/projecta/08-plugins.md

 - **Binary size**: Static = N × function_size, Dynamic = 1 × function_size
 - **Compilation**: Static = slower (more monomorphization), Dynamic = faster

-### Learning Goals

-By completing this project, you will:

-1. **Master trait objects**: Understand dyn Trait and how dynamic dispatch works
-2. **Work with heterogeneous collections**: Store different types implementing the same trait
-3. **Understand vtables**: Learn how Rust implements runtime polymorphism
-4. **Practice object safety**: Learn which traits can be used as trait objects
-5. **Compare dispatch strategies**: Understand trade-offs between static and dynamic dispatch
-6. **Build extensible systems**: Design plugin architectures that support runtime loading

 **Dynamic Dispatch is Critical When**:
 - Types not known at compile-time (loading from disk/network)